Skip to main content

 touch docker-compose.yml && nano docker-compose.yml

-This file defines the Langflow service from the langflow:latest image, and a Caddy service to expose Langflow through a reverse proxy.
+The following example defines the Langflow service from the langflow:latest image and a Caddy service to expose Langflow through a reverse proxy.

 tip